microsoft/InventorySample/README.md

 This project is supported by the [.NET Foundation](http://dotnetfoundation.org/).

 # Architecture Overview
-**VanArsdel Inventory Sample** is based on a VMMV architecture pattern to facilitate the separation of the user interface from the business logic of the application.
+**VanArsdel Inventory Sample** is based on a MVVM architecture pattern to facilitate the separation of the user interface from the business logic of the application.
 You can read more details about the MVVM pattern in the MVVM section of this documentation.

 The following diagram shows the different layers in the application.